 ACCOUNTS TO HELP FUTURE GENERATIONS YES NO Are you or your dependents planning to attend college?
-If so, consider using a 529 plan to save for college: You can use your annual exclusion amount to contribute up to \$15,000 per year to a beneficiary's 529 account, gift tax-free.
-Alternatively, you can make a lump sum contribution of up to \$75,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free.
-You may be eligible for a state income tax deduction or credit if you contribute to a plan sponsored by your state.
-Are you interested in funding future generations?
-If so, consider the following: UTMA/UGMA accounts could be used to save on behalf of minor children (or grandchildren).
+If so, consider using a 529 plan to save for college: You can use your annual exclusion amount to contribute u \$15,000 per year to a beneficiary's 529 account, gift tax-fre Alternatively, you can make a lump sum contribution of up \$75,000 to a beneficiary's 529 account, and elect to treat it were made evenly over a 5-year period, gift tax-free.
+You may be eligible for a state income tax deduction or creyou contribute to a plan sponsored by your state. e. to as if it Are you interested in funding future generations?
+If so, consider the following: UTMA/UGMA accounts could be used to save on behalf of children (or grandchildren).
 Be mindful of Kiddie Tax Rules.
-Dynasty trusts could be used to provide funds for many future generations.
-Each state has specific rules regarding the vesting of interests and maximum duration of trusts.
+Dynasty trusts could be used to provide funds for many fur generations.
+Each state has specific rules regarding the ves interests and maximum duration of trusts. ture

 TAX-DEFERRED INSURANCE OPTIONS YES NO Do you have (or would you consider) an annuity?
 If so, consider the following: If you have maxed out your savings in tax-deferred accounts, this option may be attractive as it provides tax deferral on the gains.
 Depending on the contract, some annuities offer very few guarantees resulting in low-cost options.
 Do you need to increase your life insurance coverage?
 If so, consider the benefits of buying a cash value life insurance policy, which can provide both life insurance and tax deferral on the gains.

-OTHER ACCOUNTS YES NO Are you looking to invest in the markets and are not overloconcerned about saving (or able to save) in tax-deferred accounts?
-If so, consider a taxable brokerage account: Long-term gains are taxed at preferential rates upon the sal tax at distribution from the account).
-Qualified dividends are taxed at preferential rates.
-Some investments (tax-managed funds, zero-dividend stock funds, municipal bond funds, ETFs) can further mitigate any liability. e (no e also Are you charitably inclined?
-If so, consider utilizing a Donor Advised Fund.
-Do you have any debts (especially credit card debt)?
-If so, consider paying down high-interest debt instead of savin more. ng 🗆
+OTHER ACCOUNTS YES NO Are you looking to invest in the markets and are not overly concerned about saving (or able to save) in tax-deferred accounts?
+If so, consider a taxable brokerage account: Long-term gains are taxed at preferential rates upon the sale (no tax at distribution from the account).
+Qualified dividends are also taxed at preferential rates.
+Some investments (tax-managed funds, zero-dividend stock I . some investments (tax-managed funds, zero-dividend stock funds, municipal bond funds, ETFs) can further mitigate any tax liability.
+Some investments (tax-managed funds, zero-dividend stock funds, municipal bond funds, ETFs) can further mitigate any tax